Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Super-algebraic growth in k when the condition is violated

-In this section, we briefly recap existing results in the literature (from \cite{PoVo:99, Cap12, CLP12, AC16}) on the super-algebraic growth of the solution operator when the condition \eqref{eq:cond} does not hold.

-Recall that our main motivation for doing this is the recent interest in \cite{GrSa:17, Ch:15, BaChGo:16, OhVe:16} on how the solution of the interior impedance problem (which is an approximation of the transmission problem) depends on the wavenumber, when the wavenumber is piecewise constant.
+In \S\ref{sec:PoVo} we adapt the results of \cite{PoVo:99}, for $C^\infty$ convex $\Oi$, on super-algebraic growth of the solution operator through a sequence of complex wavenumbers when the condition \eqref{eq:cond} does not hold to prove an analogous result for real wavenumbers.
+In \S\ref{sec:ball} we briefly highlight the analogous results of \cite{Cap12, CLP12, AC16}, valid for real wavenumbers, when $\Oi$ is a ball.
+As explained at the end of \S\ref{sec:intro}, our main motivation for doing this is the recent interest in \cite{Ch:16, BaChGo:16, OhVe:16, SaTo:17, GrSa:18} on how the solution of the interior impedance problem with piecewise-constant wavenumber (which is an approximation of the transmission problem) depends on the wavenumber, and the fact that the results in this section partially answer questions/conjectures from \cite{BaChGo:16, SaTo:17}.